rornmakaraaa/Porfoliio/README.md

+# Portfolio of RORN Makara
-This porfolio was created with ReactJs
+This project was created with CRA (Create React App)

-This porfolio introduce me including contacts, my project, and Cv.
+This is my portfolio website to introduce myself, here I put my skills, projects, and contact details.

+## Technologies used:
+- React
+- Typescript
+- Styled Components

+## To run this project:
+- npm install
+- npm  start